 Most New Year's resolutions are the same.
 Lose weight.
 Exercise more.
 Find a fulfilling career.
-However, by mid-March most of these resolutions have long since fallen by the wayside, and that's because there's only one thing you need to do this year to create real change in your life.
+However, by mid-March most of these resolutions have long since fallen by the wayside, and that's because there's only one thing you need to do this year to inspire real change in your life.

-Create a 5 year plan.
+Create a 5-year plan.

 Creating a 5-year plan is making a promise to yourself to turn your goals into real, concrete action.
 While it may sound like an activity reserved solely for neurotic control freaks, planning out your future is something that can benefit anyone.
 Whether you want to one day rule the world of fashion blogging or save up enough money to go back to school, you need to map out a realistic way to get there.
 Here's how to do it.

-5. Check in frequently.
+4. Check in frequently.

 Whether your plan is written down on paper or saved safely on a flash drive, checking it frequently is a must.
 Reminding yourself of your goals and making sure you're on track, progress-wise, is essential.
 Reflecting on all the progress you've made is also a surefire way to keep your spirits up, so make sure your plan is well within reach should you ever need a quick burst of inspiration.